Pinchmill Lower School

 Pinchmill School Association (PSA) is a group of parents who organise fundraising activities for Pinchmill Lower School.
 These range from Quiz Nights to 70's discos and sponsored walks.
 We also provide practical support for school events, such as teas and cakes after assemblies and sports days etc.

 Over the past years the PSA have raised funds towards school library and reading books; a living willow structure, picnic benches and lines for the playground; a wooden playhouse and play boat, and many more items which are all appreciated by children and staff alike.
-For more details please leave a message for Sarah Croft at the school.
+PSA Contact: Krystal Perry

 School History